betsalel-williamson/fpga-hello-world/.work-items/migrate-from-make-to-mise/task.md

     - `mise run clean-all`
 5. Run sub-repository specific tasks (e.g., `mise run build -C src/systemverilog/hello_world/`, `mise run test -C src/verilog/hello_world/`).
 6. Verify `hk` is correctly configured and commit hooks/linters are working as expected.
-7. Verify that `Verible` formats SystemVerilog and Verilog files correctly, and `vhdlfmt` formats VHDL files correctly.
+7. Verify that `Verible` formats SystemVerilog and Verilog files correctly, and `vsg` formats VHDL files correctly.

 # Task Step: Update Root mise.toml for Sub-repository Management and Global Tasks

 ## Clear Objective

 Update the root `mise.toml` file to include a `[tools]` section for managing language versions, global tasks for installing and cleaning sub-repositories.
 Ensure that sub-repository specific tasks are handled by their respective sub-repository `mise.toml` files.
-Integrate `hk` for commit hooks and linters, and configure HDL formatters. **Note: HDL tools (`verilator`, `iverilog`, `ghdl`, `verible-verilog-format`, `vhdlfmt`) are assumed to be installed manually on the system and available in the PATH.
+Integrate `hk` for commit hooks and linters, and configure HDL formatters. **Note: HDL tools (`verilator`, `iverilog`, `ghdl`, `verible-verilog-format`, `vsg`) are assumed to be installed manually on the system and available in the PATH.
 Future work may involve integrating these into a tool manager like Aqua or Mise registry.**

 ## Acceptance Criteria